VioletsOleander/vault-vanilla/logs/Personal Record.md

 - [[docker/get-started/Docker Concepts]]
         The Basics:
         Container is essentially an isolated process.
 Multiple containers share the same kernel.
         Container image packages all the needed binaries, files, configurations, libraries to run a container.
-Image is read-only, and consists of layers, each of which representes a set of filesystem changes.
+Image is read-only, and consists of layers, each of which represents a set of filesystem changes.
         Repository is a collection of related images in the registry.
         Keep each container doing only one thing.
-        Docker Compose uses yaml file to define the configurations and interactoins for all related containers.
+        Docker Compose uses yaml file to define the configurations and interactions for all related containers.
 Docker Compose is an declarative tool.
         Building Images:
         The image is consists of multiple layers.
 We reuse other images' base layers to define custom layer.
         After each layer is downloaded, it is extracted into the own directory in the host filesystem.
         When running a container from an image, a union filesystem is created, where layers are stacked on top of each other.
 The container's root directory will be changed to the location of the unified directory by `chroot`.
         In the union filesystem, in addition to the image layers, Docker will create a new directory for the container, which allows the container make filesystems changes while keeping original layers untouched.
         Dockerfile provides instructions to the image builder.
 Common instructions include `FROM/WORKDIR/COPY/RUN/ENV/EXPOSE/USER/CMD` etc.
-        A Dockerfile typically 1. determine base image 2. insatll dependencies 3. copy in sources/binaries 4. configure the final image.
+        A Dockerfile typically 1. determine base image 2. install dependencies 3. copy in sources/binaries 4. configure the final image.
         Use `docker build` to build image from Dockerfile.
         Image's name pattern is `[HOST[:PORT_NUMBER]/]PATH[:TAG]`
         Use `docker build -t` to specify a tag for the image when building.
 Use `docker image tag` to specify another tag for an image.
         Use `docker push` to push built image.
-        Modify `RUN` 's command will invaildate the build cache for this layer.
+        Modify `RUN` 's command will invalidate the build cache for this layer.
         Modify files be `COPY` ed or `ADD` ed will invalidate the build cache for this layer.
         All the following layer of an invalidated layer will be invalidated.
-        When writing Dockerfile, considering the invalidation rule to ensure the Dockerfile can build as efficent as possible.
+        When writing Dockerfile, considering the invalidation rule to ensure the Dockerfile can build as efficient as possible.
         Multi-stage build introduces multiple stages in Dockerfile.
-It is recommended to use one stage to build and minfy code for interpreted languages or use one stage to compile code for compiled languages.
-Then use another stage, copying in the artifects in the previous stage, only bundle the runtime environment, thus reducing the image size.
+It is recommended to use one stage to build and minify code for interpreted languages or use one stage to compile code for compiled languages.
+Then use another stage, copying in the artifacts in the previous stage, only bundle the runtime environment, thus reducing the image size.
         Use `FROM <image-name> AS <stage-name>` to define stage.
-Use `--from=<stage-name>` in `COPY` to copy previous stages artifects.
+Use `--from=<stage-name>` in `COPY` to copy previous stages artifacts.

 ### Week 4
 \[Book\]
 - [[Probabilistic Graphical Models-Principles and Techniques]]: CH10.1-CH10.3, CH11.1-CH11.3.4
     CH10-Exect Inference: Clique Trees
         CH10.1-Variable Elimination and Clique Trees
-            We condiser a factor $\psi_i$ to be a computational data structure, whichi takes a message $\tau_j$ generated by factor $\psi_j$ and send message $\tau_i$ to another factor.
+            We consider a factor $\psi_i$ to be a computational data structure, which takes a message $\tau_j$ generated by factor $\psi_j$ and send message $\tau_i$ to another factor.
             In cluster graph, each node/cluster is associated with a set of variables.
-Two cluster is connected by an edge if and only their associated variable set has overalap.
+Two cluster is connected by an edge if and only their associated variable set has overlap.
             The variable elimination algorithm's execution process defines a cluster graph.
 Each factor $\psi_i$ used in the computation corresponds to a cluster $\pmb C_i$, whose associating variable set is the scope of the factor.
             The computation in variable elimination will eliminate a variable in the associating factor.
 If the message $\tau_i$ generated by the variable elimination in $\psi_i$ will be used in generating $\tau_j$ in $\psi_j$, then we draw an edge between $\pmb C_i, \pmb C_j$.
-            The cluster graph generated by variable elimination process is a tree (each factor in the alogirhtm will only be used once, thus each node in the graph will only has one parent node).
+            The cluster graph generated by variable elimination process is a tree (each factor in the algorithm will only be used once, thus each node in the graph will only has one parent node).
 What's more, this cluster tree satisfies running intersection property.
 Such a cluster tree can also be called as clique tree.
             The running intersection property implies independencies (Theorem 10.2) CH10.2-Message Passing: Sum Product
             The same clique tree can be used for many different executions of variable elimination.
 The clique tree can cache computation, allowing multiple variable elimination execution to be more efficient.
             The clique tree can be used to guide the operations of variable elimination.
 The clique dictates the operations to perform on the factors in it, and defines the partial order of these operations.
             In the clique tree message passing algorithm, each clique $\pmb C_j$ 's initial potential is the product of all of its associated factors.
-For each clique, to compute the message to pass, it first mulitply all incoming messages, and then sum out all variables in its scope except those in the sepset between itself and the message receiver.
+For each clique, to compute the message to pass, it first multiply all incoming messages, and then sum out all variables in its scope except those in the sepset between itself and the message receiver.
 The process proceeds up to the root clique, the root finally get the unnormalized marginal measure over its scope (equals to the joint measure summed out of all other variables), which is called as belief.
-(Colloary 10.1)
+(Corollary 10.1)
             Intuitively, the message between $\pmb C_i , \pmb C_j$ is the products of all factors in $\mathcal F_{\prec i(\rightarrow j)}$ , marginalized over the variables over in the sepset between $\pmb C_i$ and $\pmb C_j$.
 (Theorem 10.3)
             In all executions of the clique tree algorithm, whenever the message is sent between two cliques in the same direction, it is necessarily the same.
 Thus each edge in the clique tree essentially associates two messages, one for each direction.
-            The sum-product belief propogation utilizes this property.
+            The sum-product belief propagation utilizes this property.
 It consists of an upward pass and an downward pass.
 After the two passes, each edge will get its associated two messages, therefore each clique's belief/marginal measure can be immediately computed.
 This is an efficient algorithm to use when computing all the cliques beliefs.
-(Colloary 10.2)
+(Corollary 10.2)
             This algorithm will also calibrate all the neighboring cliques in the Tree.
 Thus the clique tree is calibrated.
-            The belief over the sepset associated with the edge is preciesly the product of its two associated messages.
-Further, the unnomralized Gibbs measure over the clique tree equals to the product of all cliques' beliefs divided by the product of all sepset's beliefs.
+            The belief over the sepset associated with the edge is precisely the product of its two associated messages.
+Further, the unnormalized Gibbs measure over the clique tree equals to the product of all cliques' beliefs divided by the product of all sepset's beliefs.
 (Proposition 10.3)
             Thus the clique and sepset beliefs provides a reparameterization of the unnormalized measure.
 This property is called the clique tree invariant.
         CH10.3-Message Passing: Belief Update
             In sum-product-division algorithm, the entire message passing process is executed in terms of the belief of cliques and sepsets instead of initial potential and messages.
 The message maintained by the edge is used to avoid double-counting: Whenever a new message is passed along the edge, it is divided by the old message, therefore eliminating the previous/old message from updating the clique (who sent the previous/old message).
-            At convergence, we will have a calibrated tree, because in order to make the message update have no effect, we need to have $\sigma_{i\rightarrow j} = \mu_{i, j} = \sigma_{j\rightarrow i}$ for all $i, j$, which means the neighboring cliques argee on the variables in the sepset. sum-product message propogation is equivalent to belief-update.
+            At convergence, we will have a calibrated tree, because in order to make the message update have no effect, we need to have $\sigma_{i\rightarrow j} = \mu_{i, j} = \sigma_{j\rightarrow i}$ for all $i, j$, which means the neighboring cliques agree on the variables in the sepset. sum-product message propagation is equivalent to belief-update.
             In the execution of belief-update message passing, the clique tree invariant equation (10.10) holds initially and after every message passing step (Corollary 10.3)
             Incremental update: multiply the distribution with a new factor.
 In clique tree, we multiply the new factor into a relevant clique, and do another pass to update other relevant cliques in the tree.
             Queries outside a clique: construct the marginal over the query in containing subtree, instead of the entire tree.